 - Follow storage and disposal directions in the section above "How can I clean up a small spill in my home?"

 For spills in the workplace, consult with your management or health and safety staff.
 Follow company procedures in accordance with federal, state and local laws and regulations.
-If you, as an employee or employer, have questions or complaints regarding spills in the workplace, contact Vermont Occupational Safety and Health Administration (VOSHA).
+If you, as an employee or employer, have questions or complaints regarding spills in the workplace, contact the Vermont Occupational Safety and Health Administration (VOSHA).